andyatkinson/andyatkinson.github.io/_posts/2018-01-22-encrypt-decrypt-ruby.md

 #### Decrypt

-This part sets up the decryption, passing in the key and initial value we used above to encrypt thed data.
+This part sets up the decryption, passing in the key and initial value we used above to encrypt the data.

 ```ruby
 decipher = OpenSSL::Cipher::AES.new(256, :CBC)